Botomy/Botomy/botomy-wiki/docs/game-play/basic-gameplay.md

 Dash will temporarily increase your player's speed in whatever direction they are moving.

+Dash is a battle mechanic.
+It is only enabled if there are enemies within 300 radius of the player.

 There is a `1s` cooldown on this ability.

 ## Actions